ulab-uiuc/tiny-scientist/README.md

 No need to export environment variables manually—just set this once.

+# Q&A

+If you face "cairo"-related errors, cario is a system-level dependency, please run `conda install -c conda-forge cairo` or `brew install cairo`.

+If you face errors related to pdflatex, this is also a system-level dependency for latex rendering, please run `brew install --cask mactex`.

 # Contribution

 We’re working on extending support for more tools, models, and paper formats.
 Contributions welcome!